-Geology | The wine growing area of the Thermenregion extends along the eastern edge of the Calcareous Alps to the Vienna Basin.
-However, only a small proportion of vineyards are located directly upon consolidated limestone and dolomite rock or on the sandstones and conglomerates of the Gosau Group.
-Most vines are planted on deposits of the transgressing Paratethys and Lake Pannon within the Vienna Basin or on glacial river gravels in the plains of Steinfeld.
+Terroir: The region extends on the eastern edge of the Limestone Alps to the Vienna Basin.
+Only a small part of the vineyards lies directly on consolidated limestone and dolomite rock or on the sandstones and conglomerates of the Gosau Group.
+Most of the vines are planted upon deposits from the primordial sea and Lake Pannon in the Vienna Basin or on alluvial gravel from the glacial periods in the Steinfeld plain.

 Wines of Austria